 Mike’s first television Spec Script, The Unbreakable Kimmy Schmidt: Kimmy is a VIP! won first place in the TV Writer Script Spectacular, third place in CineStory Digital Competition, and second rounder in the Austin Film Festival.
 His original comedy pilot It’s All Relative, was a quarterfinalist in the CineStory Digital Competition.

-Before taking the plunge into screenwriting Mike was a C.E.O., founded a tech company, helped develop ski resorts and urban renewal projects, was a help desk technician, a software programmer, a blind skier guide, a suicide prevention hotline counselor volunteer (most rewarding), and a board member of a non-profit helping at risk families in Denver.
+Before taking the plunge into screenwriting Mike traveled the world, lived in a ski resort, was a dishwasher, a line cook, a chef, a call center operator, a help desk technician, a CEO, a blind skier guide, a suicide prevention hotline counselor volunteer, and a board member of a non-profit helping at risk families in Denver.
 Mike credits these diverse experiences as the well he draws upon for his characters and stories.